Frequently Asked Questions

 How much do you charge?

-Joe Photography."
+You charge more than other photographers.
 Why should we hire you?

 "It's unwise to pay too much, but it's worse to pay too little.
 When you pay too much, you lose a little money, that's all.
 When you pay too little, you sometimes lose everything, because the thing you bought was incapable of doing the thing it was bought to do.
 The common law of business balance prohibits paying a little and getting a lot—it can't be done.
 If you deal with the lowest bidder ..."

-My story of becoming a professional photographer became obsessed with nature photography.
+My story of becoming a professional photographer began with a nature photography obsession.
 I soon realized that it would make great financial sense if I could start to write off my incredibly expensive camera equipment.

 What do you primarily photograph?